 Marketing Scamming Employees May Not Even Know

-I learned in my thesis that many of the employees (telemarketers, etc) may not even know that the company for whom they work is a sham.
+When researching my thesis, I learned that many of the employees (telemarketers, etc) may not even know that their employer is a sham.
 Busts have been made in Canadian cities that put hundreds of people out of work.

 So of course the telemarketers sounded keen and innocent.
 Maybe they were.
-So of course, you can’t be expected to spot the scammers, if even they themselves were in the dark.
+So of course, you can’t be expected to spot the scammers, if even they themselves are in the dark.

 Handling Phone Solicitations – Are they Scams?